naridas/CV/README.md

 #### Communication

 Having lived in the US, Greece and now the UK has given a breadth of experience with a variety of people, and cultures.
-Throughout the course I enjoyed pairing with everyone in my cohort and working in group projects.
+Throughout the course I enjoyed pair programming everyday with my cohort and working in group projects.
 I believe this is partially due to my ability to adapt to variety of social situations and also encourage a good working environment.

+#### Assistant Telecom Planner

+Worked together with a Senior Engineer in designing Line of Sight between Base Stations using EE telecom tools & Google Earth.
+Did data entry related to mobile networks.
+Involved in database analysis for mobile network and manipulated data to see trends as well as the progress of the expansion & migration of the network.
+The surveyed hubs deliver Virgin Media or BT connectivity to T-Mobile, Orange and 3 mobile networks.
+Status could be seen using telecom tools.

 ## <a name="Education">Education</a>